-Body cameras are now used by the majority of police departments in the United States but the laws about these devices remain a mystery for many civilians.
+The majority of police department in the United States use body cameras but laws about these devices remain a mystery for many.
 One of the most asked questions is: are police body camera footages public record?
 The answer to that is yes, but there’s a “but”.

 Click here to learn more about Automatic Smart Redaction and how it could save your department money and countless hours of work.